aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-zoom/_index.md

 8. Remove the background from an image of the second zoom frame object.
 5. Write the modified presentation as a PPTX file.

-This Java code shows you how to change a zoom frame's formatting on a slide:
+This Javascript code shows you how to change a zoom frame's formatting on a slide:

 ```javascript
     var pres = new  aspose.slides.Presentation();